okhlybov/isx/README.md

 If this extension does not suit you, there is an eariler work [ModPath](http://www.legroom.net/software/modpath) worth considering.

+There is a Windows command scirpt `iscc.cmd` which can be used to locate & invoke the `iscc.exe` command-line compiler.

 _Happy hacking & have fun!_